Download our statement here.

 Explore & More, The Ralph C. Wilson, Jr. Children’s Museum was founded on the belief that every child deserves the chance to play, laugh and learn.
 In our 26 years, we have been dedicated to fulfilling this mission with equity, access, and inclusion regardless of creed, race, gender, sexual orientation, or physical abilities at the forefront.

-Through exhibits that highlight our neighbors from around the world, bilingual signage, cultural activities, Au-some Evenings, our Person Centered Services Community Treehouse and providing opportunities for schoolchildren and who might not otherwise be able to visit, we are continually considering ways in which we can be more inclusive.
+Through exhibits that highlight our neighbors from around the world, bilingual signage, cultural activities, Au-some Evenings, our Person Centered Services Community Treehouse and providing opportunities for schoolchildren and those who might not otherwise be able to visit, we are continually considering ways in which we can be more inclusive.
 But we have to acknowledge that there is more work to be done.

 At a time when the nation is facing the largest civil rights movement in decades, we feel it is important to specifically highlight the systemic racism that our Black and Person of Color communities have been facing and how we can educate our children and families to live a more just and anti-racist life.

 During this time we have not been sitting silent – we wanted to act first so that we could commit to our community the specific ways in which we will do better.
 We have formed a Diversity Committee, a team dedicated to ensuring our programming, staff, board, and visitor experience are truly inclusive and representative of the diverse fabric of our community.
 While we recognize we cannot fix the weight of the world, we can impact WNY.